|

 plants, they will attack most garden crops.
 They are called "cutworms" because they frequently snip plants off at or just below

+the soil surface.
 An effective non-chemical control is cutworm collars,

 rings of light cardboard placed around small plants.
 The larger sized